dataiku/dss-visual-edit/docs/going-further.md

 ### What happens if my source dataset changes?

-The webapp automatically detects changes in the original dataset, in which case it shows a button to refresh the data.
-This detection is carried out by periodically checking the last build date of the dataset.
+The webapp automatically detects changes in the original dataset, by periodically checking the last build date of the dataset.
+As a consequence, it only works if this isn't a "source" dataset but the output of a recipe.

 ![](refresh_data.png)

-As a consequence, it only works if this isn't a "source" dataset, i.e. there are recipes/datasets upstream.
-If you want to refresh the webapp upon changes of a source dataset, please create a Scenario with a "Restart webapp" step and a "Trigger on dataset change" or a "Trigger on sql query change".

 ### What happens if I change primary keys or editable columns in the webapp settings?